Freedom of information glossary

 A public authority can refuse to answer an FOI request where the estimated cost of compliance exceeds the appropriate limit which is known as the cost limit.
 The cost limit is currently £600 for central government and £450 for all other public authorities.
 See also the ICO guidance document Requests where the cost of compliance exceeds the appropriate limit.

 In Scotland, most authorities will be responding under the Freedom of Information (Scotland) Act 2002, which sets a cost limit of £600.
-This is set out in the Freedom of Information (Fees for Required Disclosure) (Scotland) Regulations 2004 (Charging a fee or refusing to comply with a request on excessive cost grounds - which also explains the circumstances in which a public authority might occasionally issue a "fees notice".
+This is set out in the Freedom of Information (Fees for Required Disclosure) (Scotland) Regulations 2004 (SSI 2004 no. 467).
+There is more information in the Scottish Information Commissioner's guidance document - Charging a fee or refusing to comply with a request on excessive cost grounds - which also explains the circumstances in which a public authority might occasionally issue a "fees notice".

 - Data set